jcjjjared/HtmlCSS/README.md

 # Front-End Redesign of Carousell

-1. Download all files and folders into the same directory
+1. Download/clone all files and folders into the same directory
 2. Open home.html with your browser